jxnblk/blog/src/posts/static-site-generation-with-react-and-webpack.md

 ## Other Considerations and Improvements

-Since this uses webpack, there are also ways to include image assets and fonts in the bundle, but I haven't tried this so your mileage may vary.
+Since this uses webpack, there are also ways to include image assets and fonts in the bundle, but I haven’t tried this so your mileage may vary.

-If you're hosting the static site on gh-pages, you'll need a way to handle the base url when using React Router's Link component.
+If you’re hosting the static site on gh-pages, you’ll need a way to handle the base url when using React Router’s Link component.

-Handling the CSS as shown above can lead to a fairly large chunk of JSON being inserted into the initial-props script tag, and I'm not sure if there's a better way to handle that.
+Handling the CSS as shown above can lead to a fairly large chunk of JSON being inserted into the initial-props script tag, and I’m not sure if there’s a better way to handle that.

-This is just one way that I've found works for building static sites with React.
-If you've seen other ways or have any suggestions for improving on this, I'd love to hear them.
+This is just one way that I’ve found works for building static sites with React.
+If you’ve seen other ways or have any suggestions for improving on this, I’d love to hear them.